New Normal: Frequent Catastrophic Flooding

 Keeping the population constant at

 what it was in 2005, but allowing climate to change and rivers

-to flood more or less often as rainfall patterns changed, Hirabayashi's
+to flood more or less often as rainfall patterns change, Hirabayashi's

 team estimated that 27 million people would be exposed to floods